Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/getting_started.rst

 Before moving on, we check that the model can be solved to optimality with a deterministic nonlinear programming (NLP) solver.
-For convenience, we use BARON as the solver:
+We have elected to use BARON as the solver:

 .. _pyros_solve_deterministic: